ariel3259/animal-api/README.md

 - PUT http://localhost:8000/api/animals : Modified an animal.
 Require a name, an age(int), a kind and an id(int) at body request, and an authorization(token) at header request.
 Returns an object

-- PUT http://localhost:8000/api/animals/:id : Delete an animal.
+- DELETE http://localhost:8000/api/animals/:id : Delete an animal.
 Require an id(int) at param and an authorization(token) at header request.
 Returns an object